-- 79. (1) The President must either assent to and sign a Bill passed in terms of this Chapter or, if the President has reservations about the constitutionality of the Bill, refer it back to the National Assembly for reconsideration. - (2) The joint rules must provide for the procedure for, and the nature of, the participation in the reconsideration of a Bill by the National Assembly and the National Council of Provinces - (3) The National Council of Provinces must participate in the reconsideration of a Bill that the President has referred back to Parliament if: - (a) the President's reservations about the constitutionality of the Bill relate to a procedural matter which involves the Council; or

-- (b) section 74 was applicable in the passing of the Bill. - (4) If the Bill after reconsideration fully accommodates the President's reservations, the President must assent to and sign the Bill; if not, the President must either: - (a) assent to and sign the Bill; or - (b) refer it to the Constitutional Court for a decision of its constitutionality. - (5) If the Constitutional Court decides that the Bill is constitutional the President must assent to and sign it.
+- 79. (1) The President must either assent to and sign a Bill passed in terms of this Chapter or, if the President has reservations about the constitutionality of the Bill, refer it back to the National Assembly for reconsideration. - (2) The joint rules and orders must provide for the procedure for[, and the nature of, the participation in] the reconsideration of a Bill by the National Assembly and the participation of the National Council of Provinces in the process. - (3) The National Council of Provinces must participate in the reconsideration of a Bill that the President has referred back to [Parliament] the National Assembly if - - (a) the President's reservations about the constitutionality of the Bill relate to a procedural matter [which] that involves the Council; or - (b) section 74 or 76 was applicable in the passing of the Bill. - (4) If, after reconsideration, a Bill fully accommodates the President's reservations, the President must assent to and sign the Bill; if not, the President must either - - (a) assent to and sign the Bill; or - (b) refer it to the Constitutional Court for a decision on its constitutionality. - (5) If the Constitutional Court decides that the Bill is constitutional, the President must assent to and sign it.